rjaros/kvision/README.md

 ## Examples and documentation

 Ready to explore, rich set of [KVision examples](https://github.com/rjaros/kvision-examples) is available in the separate project.

+See also the complete frontend implementation of [RealWorld example application](https://github.com/rjaros/kvision-realworld-example-app).

 The comprehensive [KVision guide](https://kvision.gitbook.io/kvision-guide/) is published on GitBook.